oprokopieva382/oprokopieva382/README.md

 Frontend/React Developer
 ------------------------

 Enjoying be a part of IT Industry with open door to endless knowledge.
-Like what I’m doing and I do what I like, Keep It Simple (K.I.S).
+Like what I’m doing and do what I like, Keep It Simple (K.I.S).

 * 🌍  I'm based in Florida
 * ✉️  You can contact me at [oprokopieva382@gmail.com](mailto:oprokopieva382@gmail.com)